learn-co-students/ruby-environment-setup-000/README.md

 #Environment Setup

 It's important to get your system setup and working well.
-There are a ton of different ways to customize your system, but to keep things simple, and to make it easy for others to work with you, we're going to set our computers up in a similar way.
-Go through the instructions in here and follow the instructions.
+There are a ton of different ways to customize your system, but to keep things simple, and to make it easy for others to work with you, we're going to set our computers up in a similar way. **Go through these instructions and be sure to read everything!**

 # OSX Version